A strategic framework for organisational improvement

 - Contribute and advise on consultation as part of the Royal Academy of Engineering

-SOE continues to increase our registrants from our membership, and our licenses from both Engineering Council and Society for the Environment give us the currency to aid our members on their professional journey.
-We are a ‘Top Ten’ PEI, which grants us our own representation on Engineering Council.
+SOE continues to increase our registrants from our membership, and our licences from both Engineering Council and Society for the Environment give us the currency to aid our members on their professional journey.
+We are ranked as a top ten Professional Engineering Institution (PEI), which grants us our own representation on the Engineering Council.
 We have plans in place to ensure we do not rest on our laurels but go further.

 - Move up the Engineering Council registration table